-The primary underpinnings of this chapter on cognitive and mood changes after stroke require individuals with stroke, their families and healthcare team members to work together to identify risk areas, agree on goals for treatment and recovery, and implement appropriate management strategies.
-This theme applies across the system of care, and emphasizes the participation of individuals with stroke, their families and caregivers, healthcare providers, and the broader community.
+The primary underpinnings of this chapter on cognitive and mood changes after stroke require individuals with stroke, their families and healthcare team members to work together in partnership to identify risk areas, agree on goals for treatment and recovery, and implement appropriate management strategies.
+This theme applies across the continuum of care, and emphasizes the participation of individuals with stroke, their families and caregivers, healthcare providers, and the broader community.
+People experiencing any of these issues following a stroke often report they feel stigmatized, first by the stroke itself, and more so if it is accompanied by any or all these conditions.

 Guideline Development Methodology: